 - Automatic sign-off due to inactivity

 Control your Debit MasterCard® anytime, anywhere with new card controls integrated directly into our mobile app.
-You’ll have the flexibility to manage and monitor your card account to help prevent fraud, receive alerts, and set spending limits and geographic restrictions.
+You’ll have the flexibility to manage and monitor your account to help prevent fraud, receive alerts, reduce spending limits, and set geographic restrictions.

 - Manage account restrictions for location, merchants, spending limits and types of transactions such as in-store or online purchases